 The WHC holds events and provides space for partners to hold events.
-See the Events Calendar for up-to-date event information, but here are a few of the larger categories of events we hold:
+See the Events Calendar for up-to-date event information, but here are a few of the larger categories of events we host:

-Support Groups.
-Partner organizations hold support groups for female veterans, veterans with PTSD, and more.
+Support Groups for female veterans, veterans with PTSD, Breast Cancer, and domestic violence, and more.

-Art & Music.
-Partner organizations hold art therapy classes teaching painting and other artistic skills, Native American flute, and hand drum classes.
+Art & Music art therapy classes teaching painting and other artistic skills, Native American flute, and hand drum classes.

-The WHC has a broadcasting stuido from which veterans make podcasts and youtube videos.
+WHC has a broadcasting studio from which veterans make podcasts and youtube videos.
 See our live stream archive on Youtube.

 E Pluribus Unum

 Out of many, one.
-One of our major initiatives is uniting the VSOs in the area and creating a one stop shop for veterans.
-We have over 50 VSOs in residence at the WHC, with even more holding regular events.
-See our partners list for a deeper look at what the partners do, and for infomation on becoming a WHC partner.
+One of our major initiatives is uniting the VSOs in the area and creating a one-stop shop for veterans.
+We have over 50 VSOs and programs in residence at the WHC, with even more holding regular events.
+See our partners list for a deeper look at what the partners do, and for information on becoming a WHC partner.